NVIDIA/NeMo-Curator/examples/gpu_deduplication_example/README.md

 ### Deduplication Steps

 > [!CAUTION]
-> The examples references here are outdates and will be replaced with an example using the Python API directly.
-For more details on the scripts refer to [nemo_curator/scripts/fuzzy_deduplication](nemo_curator/scripts/fuzzy_deduplication)
+> The examples references here are outdated and will be replaced with an example using the Python API directly.
+For more details on the scripts refer to [nemo_curator/scripts/fuzzy_deduplication](/nemo_curator/scripts/fuzzy_deduplication)

 1. Exact dedup
     1. Input: Data directories